Food supplies impacted by more extreme weather

-COLUMBUS, Ohio (WCMH) — Fall harvest is underway across the nation, but in some areas heavy spring rain, followed by drought and record heat, are impacting crop supplies, leading to rising production costs that drive up food prices at the grocery store.
+COLUMBUS, Ohio (WCMH) — Fall harvest is underway across the nation.
+In some areas, heavy spring rain, followed by drought and record heat, have impacted crop supplies, leading to rising production costs that drive up food prices.

-More than 80% of the U.S. is experiencing abnormally dry conditions, and nearly 60% is experiencing drought ranging from moderate to exceptional levels.
-The driest areas currently are in the western states.
+More than 80% of the U.S. is experiencing abnormally dry conditions and nearly 60% is experiencing drought ranging from moderate to exceptional levels.
+The driest areas currently are in the western states and Southern Plains.

-Increasingly, variable weather patterns are having a major effect on some grain crops such as corn and wheat.
-Farmers are compensating by planting more crops and managing additional pressure caused by inflation.
+Increasingly, variable weather patterns are having a disruptive effect on grain crops such as corn and wheat.
+Farmers compensated by planting more crops while coping with the cost of inflation.

-A joint effort by Nationwide and Ohio State University is looking to lessen the effects of climate extremes and optimize crop yields through new science initiatives, which include shifting to more indoor growing.
+A joint effort by Nationwide and Ohio State University is looking to lessen the effects of climate extremes on crop yields through new science initiatives that include shifting to more indoor growing.

 “We are really looking to increase and impact yield across the U.S. because we believe it’s important for us to do that,” said Chetan Kandhari, Nationwide’s Chief Innovation and Digital Officer.
 “We’ve got to make sure that our food supply chain is robust and vibrant in the future.”